open-telemetry/weaver/crates/weaver_forge/expected_output/test/resources.md

 - Examples: [
     "1.0.0",
 ]
-- Deprecated: {"action": "renamed", "new_name": "otel.scope.version", "note": "use the `otel.scope.version` attribute."}
+- Deprecated: use the `otel.scope.version` attribute.